LORDPRITHWISH/LORDPRITHWISH/README.md

-<h2 align="left">HELLO THERE 😎! <br>I go by Prithwish Chakraborty and I'm a gamer and a developer, determined to make a mark !</h2>
+<h2 align="left">HELLO THERE 😎! <br>I go by Prithwish and I'm a gamer and a developer, determined to make a mark !</h2>

 ###